-Some of the knowledge and skills covered for General Italian:
+Some of the knowledge and skills covered for Italian:

-- Use written Italian to initiate interactions in familiar and unfamiliar contexts on the term topic. - Summarise and collate information from different sources and perspectives to compare how ideas and concepts are expressed and organised in Italian texts and contexts. - Observe how texts are created for different purposes and audiences. - Respond to narratives, identifying language features that do not translate easily between cultures, mediating these ideas and expressing insights in Italian while adjusting language use for different audiences. - Respond to and create a range of informative texts for different purposes and audiences. - Organise ideas according to themes or sequence events using specific time words and connectives.
-They also use verbs to express modality.

-- structure that are distinctive to Italian and apply them in new contexts. - explain how culture and language shape their own and others' communication practices, and reflect on how their own cultural experience impacts on interactions with Italian speakers.
+- Use written Italian to initiate interactions in familiar and unfamiliar contexts on the term topic. - Summarise and collate information from different sources and perspectives to compare how ideas and concepts are expressed and organised in Italian. - Respond to narratives, identifying language features that do not translate easily between cultures, mediating these ideas and expressing insights in Italian while adjusting language use for different audiences. - Explain how culture and language shape their own and others' communication practices, and reflect on how their own cultural experience impacts on interactions with Italian speakers.